adaxi/openmediavault-essencia-base/README.md

 ## Components

-The following aditional plugins are added to a default OpenMediaVault installation:
+The following aditional plugins are added to a default OpenMediaVault installation

 | Component | Description | Ready |
 |-----------|-------------|-------|